Old Fashioned Potato Candy

-This candy is so rich that most of my friends like eating it cold.
-I have seen recipes that are referred to as Potato Candy, but they do not contain a potato.
-This candy looks like Potato Candy but is actually a “Peanut Butter Roll”, not to be confused with “Potato Candy”.
-The potato in this candy adds a wonderful flavor to this candy that really can’t be described, and no it doesn’t taste like a potato!
+This candy is so rich that most of my friends and family like eating it cold.
+I have seen recipes that are referred to as Potato Candy, but they do not contain mashed potatoes.
+The candy looks like Potato Candy but is actually a “Peanut Butter Roll”, not to be confused with “Potato Candy”.
+The potato in this candy adds a wonderful unique flavor to this candy that really can’t be described, and no it doesn’t taste like a potato!
 You just have to try it and you’ll see.
 It is rich and delicious!!
 I have to make this candy every year at Christmas by huge demand.

 - Now, using a potato masher, mash the potato until there are no lumps remaining in the potato.
+It’s important to get all the lumps out.
 It needs to be very smooth.
-Add a little, butter, vanilla and salt.
+Add a little, butter, vanilla, and salt.

-- Start by taking about one-third of the mixture and place it on a piece of waxed or parchment paper that has been generously sprinkled with powdered sugar.
+- Start by transferring about one-third of the mixture to a piece of waxed or parchment paper that has been generously sprinkled with powdered sugar.
 Now start rolling it out, using more powdered sugar as needed.
 If you use a rolling-pin, rub it all over with powdered sugar.
 You can also lay a piece of wax or parchment paper on top of the candy before rolling it out.
 Roll the candy into the shape of a rectangle and to about 1/8 inch in thickness.
 Don’t roll it out any thicker than 1/4 inch.
 If the candy seems to be sticky, sprinkle additional powdered sugar over it.

 - Generously spread peanut butter over the candy, but don’t go crazy with it.
 You don’t want it oozing out everywhere when you roll it up.